justinband/justinband.github.io/README.md

     git push -u origin master
     ```

-Your resume should be named `index.md`. **This exact name is important**
+Your resume should be named `index.md`.
+This _exact_ name is important.

 Markdown is one of many lightweight markup languages.
 By far, Markdown is the most used lightweight markup language as it is simple, human-readable, and free.
+Etter favours Markdown over XML for these reasons.
 Moreover, Markdown and other lightweight markup languages are easy ways to get content on a webpage.
 Most lightweight markup languages can be easily converted to HTML, which is subsequently used by web technologies to render the content.
 In terms of this guide, coordination between a static-site generator and a Markdown file can easily create a website hosting a resume.
 Additionally, using these tools with Git allows for Markdown files to be easily managed, versioned, and tracked.

 #### Step 4.
 Launching the Website

 1. In a browser, go to `https://username.github.io`.
-    * Again, `username` being your GitHub username.
+    * Again, `username` is your GitHub username.

 As Etter says, building a website like the one in this README is an easy way of distributing a variety of information.
-Instead of sending out paper resumes (which is so 2010) a website makes a resume easily accessible to anybody, anywhere, all the time.
+Furthermore, static websites provide fast and simple ways to get started as they require minimal overhead and have low coupling to other web technologies.
+Moreover, static websites provide a base level of setup, just enough for a website to look good.
+Static websites also make documents readily available.
+Instead of emailing PDFs or using snail mail to get documents to the users, static websites make documents easily accessible to anybody, anywhere, all the time.

 ## Customization